osquery/osquery/docs/wiki/development/building.md

 OSQUERY_NOSUDO=True # If sudo is not available to user building osquery SDK_VERSION=9.9.9 # Set a wacky SDK-version string.
-OSX_VERSION_MIN=10.11 # Override the native minimum macOS version ABI OSX_VERSION_NATIVE=True # Set the macOS version ABI to the build system ABI OSQUERY_DEPS=/path/to/dependencies # Use a custom dependency environment FAST=True # Build and link as quick as possible.
+OSX_VERSION_MIN=10.11 # Override the native minimum macOS version ABI OSQUERY_DEPS=/path/to/dependencies # Use a custom dependency environment FAST=True # Build and link as quick as possible.
 SANITIZE_THREAD=True # Add -fsanitize=thread when using "make sanitize"